kisanms/Live_Tracker/README.md

 22/12/2024 Learned about react-native maps and how to use google maps api into our application.
 #
 23/12/2024 Getting issues in the production phase beacuse map is not showing in the app
+#
+24/12/2024 Learned about React-native new architecture 0.76 which remove the bridge from JS and RN-cli